Āwhitu Peninsula: History

-The peninsula is named after the traditional settlement of Āwhitu, located to the west of Orua Bay.
+The peninsula is named after the traditional settlement of Āwhitu, located to the west of Ōrua Bay.
 The name refers to the regret Hoturoa, captain of the Tainui migratory canoe, felt as he left the area.
 The area has strong significance for Ngāti Te Ata Waiohua, and is the location of Tāhuna Marae.

 The west coast of the Āwhitu Peninsula is the former site of Paorae, a flat sand dune land which was a major kūmara (sweet potato) cultivation area for Tāmaki Māori iwi.
 The land eroded during the 18th century.
 The northern shore of the Āwhitu Peninsula around the Manukau Heads is one of the earliest archaeological sites in the Auckland region.

-In 1834, a Wesleyan mission was established at Orua Bay on the peninsula by William Woon.
-On 20 March 1840, Orua Bay became one of the locations where the Treaty of Waitangi was signed, by Manukau and Waikato chiefs.
+In 1834, a Wesleyan mission was established at Ōrua Bay on the peninsula by William Woon.
+On 20 March 1840, Ōrua Bay became one of the locations where the Treaty of Waitangi was signed, by Manukau and Waikato chiefs.
 During the event, Apihai Te Kawau of Ngāti Whātua signed, but several Waikato Tainui chiefs refused.

 From 1835, the kauri forest on the peninsula was logged.
 During the early colonial period, the native bush of the peninsula was converted to farmland.
 Between 1870 and 1900, the peninsula, alongside neighbouring Waiuku and Karaka were major centres for the kauri gum industry.